 Potential problems of Vitamin B12 deficiency and toxicity

-Besides anemia, vitamin B12 deficiency may lead to other complications such as:
+Besides anaemia, vitamin B12 deficiency may lead to other complications such as:

 - Constipation or diarrhoea, and loss of bowel or bladder control